Electrical Engineering (EE)

 EE 3370.
 Signals and Systems.

-Frequency domain representation of signals and systems and frequency domain concepts for circuit analysis and design.
-Transfer function and frequency response, Laplace and z-transforms, Fourier series, Fourier transform, and sampling.
-Prerequisite: EE 3400 with a grade of "C" or better.
+This course covers frequency domain representation of signals and systems and frequency domain concepts for circuit analysis and design.
+Other topics include transfer function and frequency response, Laplace and z-transforms, Fourier series, Fourier transform, and sampling.
+Prerequisite: EE 3300 or EE3400 with a grade of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.